mit-han-lab/gan-compression/README.md

 ### FID Computation

-To compute the FID score, you need get some statistical information from the groud-truth images of your dataset.
+To compute the FID score, you need to get some statistical information from the groud-truth images of your dataset.
 We provide a script `get_real_stat.py` to extract statistical information.
-For example, for the edges2shoes dataset, you could run
+For example, for the edges2shoes dataset, you could run the following command:

   ```shell
 python get_real_stat.py \